 Weight loss (and just general good health too) depends a lot upon what and how much you eat.
 My 1st recommendation is to make sure you get a good understanding and practice of eating healthy BEFORE joining or working out at your Palisades gym.

-I am not allowed to provide you with an eating plan.
-I can make suggestions.
 My suggestion is to follow an eating plan where you consume the following: